picmi/help/docs/business/guide/services/preparing-or-updating-kiwifruit-service-agreement.md

 :::

 ::: faq I do not subcontract.
 What should I do?
-If subcontracting does not apply, remove the subcontractors page from the workflow.
+If subcontracting does not apply, add explicitly that subcontractors are not used.

-This keeps the agreement cleaner for growers because they do not need to review a section that is not relevant.
-Remember that removing the page may change the section numbering in your workflow, so check the preview before sending the agreement.

 See [Section 4: Subcontractors](#section-4-subcontractors) and [Kiwifruit Services Agreement Workflow](./kiwifruit-template.md).
 :::